virenderox/Jeetu_Bhayia/README.md

 # Problem than can Jeetu_Bhayia can solve

   --> let you know the current time.

   --> play music.

-  --> Any content on wikipidea
+  --> Any content on wikipidea.

-  --> let you know the weather
+  --> let you know the weather.

-  --> Sending Emails
+  --> Sending Emails.

-  --> Take you to some important browser with voice
+  --> Take you to some important browser with voice.

               .
 Youtube
               .
 Google